-Recent research, however, shows that different layers in a DNN model contribute to the performance to a different extent and contain different redundancies.
-Therefore, the notion of a mixed-precision quantization scheme that assigns a different precision bitwidth to each layer of the DNN can offer better accuracy while compressing the model even further.
-That being said, determining each layer's precision is quite challenging because of the large search space.
-In \cite{Zur2019TowardsLO}, NAS is used for allocating bitwidth by using BOPS in the cost function. \cite{Wang2018HAQHA} leverage reinforcement learning to determine the quantization policy layer-wise and take the hardware accelerator's feedback into account in the design. \cite{Wu2019FBNetHE} combine all possible design choices into a stochastic super-net and approximate the optimal scheme via sampling.
-These searching methods can require a large quantity of computational resources that scale up quickly with the number of layers.
-Therefore, other works try to allocate the bitwidth using different methods. \cite{Zhao2021DistributionawareAM} use the first-order Taylor expansion to evaluate the loss sensitivity due to quantization of each channel and adjust the bitwidth channel-wise. \cite{Yang2021BSQEB} consider each layer's bitwidth as an independent trainable variable. \cite{Yang2021FracBitsMP} allocate differentiable bitwidths to layers that offer a smooth transitions between neighboring quantized bit levels, all while meeting a target computation constraint. \cite{Dong2020HAWQV2HA} propose to quantize weights with layer-wise mixed-precision using Hessian information.
-Power iteration is adopted to compute the top Hessian eigenvalue, which is used to determine which layers are more prone to quantization. \cite{Chen2021TowardsMQ} also use the Hessian trace and formulates the mixed-precision quantization as a discrete constrained optimization problem solved by a greedy search algorithm. \cite{Zhang2021DifferentiableDQ} differentiably learn quantization parameters for layers, including bitwidth, quantization level, and dynamic range.
+Recent research, however, has shown that different layers in a DNN model contribute to the performance differently and contain different redundancies.
+Therefore, the~notion of a mixed-precision quantization scheme that assigns a different precision bitwidth to each layer of the DNN can offer better accuracy while compressing the model even further.
+Nevertheless, determining each layer's precision is quite challenging because of the large search space.
+In~\cite{Zur2019TowardsLO}, NAS was used for allocating the bitwidth by employing BOPs in the cost function.
+HAQ~\cite{Wang2018HAQHA} leverages reinforcement learning to determine the quantization policy layerwise.
+Additionally, it takes the hardware accelerator's feedback into account in the architecture design, attaining an optimized solution for deterministic constraints.
+It fails, however, to~find a solution that stochastically reduces latency and power consumption.
+FBNET~\cite{Wu2019FBNetHE} combines all possible design choices into a stochastic super-net and approximates the optimal scheme via sampling.
+These search methods can require a large quantity of computational resources, which scale up quickly with the number of~layers.